msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 ## Source code file

 The main source code for the plugin is simply an exported function that the server app dynamically loads via `require` at run-time.
+Calling the function exported by each action plugin, sequentially is the job of the **Action module**.

 Plugin code should follow this basic structure:

 ```
 module.exports['consoleLog'] = function (parameters: any) {